More than 400 people register to help Alberta man find stem cell donor | CBC News

 Potential donors of ethnically diverse backgrounds were recruited at Sunday's swab event

-A Beaumont man battling blood cancer is in desperate need of a stem cell donor — and on Sunday, hundreds of people tried to help him find a match.
+A Beaumont man battling blood cancer is in desperate need of a stem cell donor — and on Sunday, hundreds of people stepped up to try to help him find a match.

 The family of 25-year-old Bille Nguyen recruited donors at a swab event at the Lemongrass Cafe in Edmonton.
 But finding a donor to save Nguyen's life could be difficult because the NAIT engineering student was born to Vietnamese and Chinese parents.

-Less than 30 per cent of registered stem cell donors are of ethnically diverse backgrounds, according to Canadian Blood Services, and patients are mostly likely to find a match within the same ethnic group.
+Fewer than 30 per cent of registered stem cell donors are of ethnically diverse backgrounds, according to Canadian Blood Services, and patients are most likely to find a match within the same ethnic group.

-Nguyen's family organized Sunday's event to raise awareness for the lack of stem cell donors for ethnic minorities, particularly for people of Asian descent.
+Nguyen's family organized Sunday's event to raise awareness of the lack of stem cell donors for ethnic minorities, particularly for people of Asian descent.

 "When we first started this campaign, we had no idea how we were going to do it," she said, noting that the family first posted about helping her brother on social media, and then spoke to news organizations to raise awareness.